 LUX – Avenida Infante Dom Henrique, Doca do Jardim do Tabaco, Alfama

-Famous actor John Malkovich is a shareholder of this club which is Lisbon’s most chic one and even among the Europe’s most fashionable.
+Famous actor John Malkovich is a shareholder of this club.
+It is among not only Lisbon’s but also Europe’s most chic and fashionable venues.
 Stars like Cameron Diaz and Prince visited the place.
 The funky and retro decor gives it a stylish look.
-Besides, the balcony running around the building overlooks the river, while a breezy rooftop terrace is a great place to watch the sun rise early in the morning.
-Expect long queues at enrty though.
+Besides, the balcony running around the building overlooks the river.
+The breezy rooftop terrace is a great place to watch the sunrise early in the morning.
+Expect long queues at entry though.

 MOME – Avenida 24 de Julho, 68

 It changed its 20-year-old name “Kapital” to “Main” in late 2012, and is now “Mome”.
-Centrally located, it’s been resurrected as a popular weekend spot that draws younger genearations.
+Centrally located, it’s been resurrected as a popular weekend spot that draws younger generations.

 MINISTERIUM CLUB – Comercio Square

-Comercio Square’s magnificent 18th-century wings echo with the international tunes of DJs in this vivid place.
+Comercio Square’s magnificent 18th-century wings echo the international tunes of DJs in this vivid place.

 MUSICBOX – (www.musicboxlisboa.com), Rua Nova Do Carvalho, 24

-Located in the red-light like zone of Cais do Sodré, it becomes a trendy hub to catch live performances of bands and DJs.
-Due to a record label in management, it also hosts occasional film productions, making this also a contemporary cultural spot.
+Located in the red-light-like zone of Cais do Sodré, it becomes a trendy hub to catch live performances of bands and DJs.
+Due to a record label in management, it also hosts occasional film productions, making this a contemporary cultural spot.

 PLATEAU – Escadinhas da Praia, 3 (by Avenida 24 de Julho)

-A survivor from the 90s, it’s still the place for 80’s and 90’s music – the ideal choice for those who enjoy nostalgia pop and mainstream hits.
+A survivor from the 90s, it’s still the place for the ’80s and 90’s music – the ideal choice for those who enjoy nostalgia pop and mainstream hits.